neuronmaker/neuronmaker/README.md

 or Signal.
 I am hesitant to publish my phone number since I already recieve 2-3 scam calls per day, so Signal would be hard for me to share outside circles of people who walready know me.
 OpenPGP is fairly secure and I make a constant effort to keep my public key available.
-My email address is already public knowledge thanks to publishing apps on teh Play Store (your email address is one of the thinkgs Google places on the store page), hence I am willing to publish my email address in my public key.
+My email address is already public knowledge thanks to publishing apps on the Play Store (your email address is one of the thinkgs Google places on the store page), hence I am willing to publish my email address in my public key.